No Lie (Sean Paul song): Reception

+Commercial performance

 "No Lie" became a successful single in Europe.
 In the United Kingdom, the song debuted at number 53 on the UK Singles Chart dated 23 November 2016.
 The song lasted for 30 weeks on the chart, and reached a peak of number 10 in its 11th week, becoming Paul's 12th and Lipa's first UK top 10 single.
-In February 2022, the song was certified double platinum by the British Phonographic Industry (BPI) for track-equivalent sales of 1,200,000 units in the UK.
+In October 2025, the song was certified triple platinum by the British Phonographic Industry (BPI) for track-equivalent sales of 1,800,000 units in the UK.
 The song entered the top 10 of the charts in Bulgaria, CIS, Czech Republic, Germany, Hungary, India, Italy, the Netherlands, Romania and Scotland.
 It was certified platinum in Germany and the Netherlands by the Bundesverband Musikindustrie (BVMI) and the Nederlandse Vereniging van Producenten en Importeurs van beeld – en geluidsdragers (NVPI), respectively as well as diamond in France by the Syndicat National de l'Édition Phonographique (SNEP).
 In Italy, the song reached number 11 on the FIMI Singles Chart, and was certified quadruple platinum by the Federazione Industria Musicale Italiana (FIMI) for 200,000 track-equivalent sales in the country.
-Outside of Europe, it reached number 43 and 45 in Venezuela and Columbia, respectively, as well as charting at number 20 on the Hot Canadian Digital Songs chart, and number 27 on the Mexico Airplay chart.
+Outside of Europe, it reached number 43 and 45 in Venezuela and Colombia, respectively, as well as charting at number 20 on the Hot Canadian Digital Songs chart, and number 27 on the Mexico Airplay chart.

-Music Video
+Music video

 The music video for "No Lie" was directed by Tim Nackashi and released on 10 January 2017.
 It was filmed at West London's Sunbeam studios in the third studio, as well as the garden.
 The visual showcases Paul and Lipa dancing in an assortment of mirrored rooms and halls, with Paul wearing several different parkas.
 Critics viewed the video as stylish, hypnotic, and dizzying.
 In April 2022, the video surpassed one billion views on YouTube.